Roberto Manrique: Biography

-Xavier Manrique's father, a renowned cardiologist of his country and his mother Mencha Miranda, a dedicated educator, gave Roberto a family that supported the development of skills and talents grew so motivated to discover their potential.

-Roberto studied his years at the Liceo Panamericano primary, where he was involved in all kinds of artistic activities that particularly stood out as a student participation.
+Manrique was born in Guayaquil, Ecuador, the youngest of five children.
+Xavier, Manrique's father, was a cardiologist and his mother, Mencha Miranda, was a dedicated educator.
+He studied at the Liceo Panamericano primary, where he was involved in all kinds of artistic activities that particularly stood out as a student participation.
 It also showed interest in the topics of social awareness, as part of groups like the Nature Foundation and undertaking campaigns that touched these issues on their own initiative and their friends like.